priyesh-pandey-ai/preventiq-genai-engine/n8n-workflows/README-v2.md

 #### "Assignment insert fails"
 **Solution:**
-- Check SQL syntax in "Store Assignment" node
-- Ensure all fields match campaigns data
-- Verify `assignments` table exists and is accessible
+- Check that assignments table exists
+- Verify all required fields are being sent (lead_id, persona_id, variant_subject_id, corr_id, status)
+- Check Supabase table permissions (service_role should have INSERT access)
+- Look at the error response in n8n execution logs

 #### "No execution when cron should fire"
 **Solution:**